italankin/15Puzzle/docs/how-to-play.markdown

 There are many ways to reach the final position, one of them is solve puzzle row by row.

 To start, we place number `1` on its place, then number `2`, then `3` and so on.
-For example, first row can be done by these moves:
+For example, first row can be done this way:

 <p align="center"><img src="/assets/first-row.gif" alt="First row solve" /></p>